 Explorason made a slow fall on the bed and I happened to catch it!
 He looked like he was floating in space.

 I felt like a weight had been lifted off my shoulders having the car sale sorted out.
 I had a deposit and was to return with it after going to the dentist near Metro Centre tomorrow – perfect.

 I ran a lovely hot scented bath, and had a nice soak and relax.
 Perfect on a rainy afternoon in England.

 Next was Explorason’s turn.
 He had a nice long soak in a bubble bath, and I connected the wifi.

 Our from was so large and spacious, and as it was the end one on a corner, the view was great, and it was very quiet.
 We could open a window for fresh air, and I liked that too.
 Something some multi-story hotels lack from time to time.

 I felt really a lot more relaxed, and we decided to go out for a walk along the river.

-I’d selected this hotel because I wanted to be near to the centre of town; I needed a car park; and I wanted to see the River Tyne area of Newcastle.
+I’d selected this hotel because I wanted to be near the center of town; I needed a car park, and I wanted to see the River Tyne area of Newcastle.
 Something I hadn’t been able to do when we house-sat in the suburbs of Newcastle last year.